ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

       current_year =int(soup.findAll('span', {'class':'relativetime'})[-1]['title'][0:4])
 ```

-### Create a csv file
+### 6. Create a csv file
+In order to visualize the desired data in a data frame, we create a csv document.
+When we first run the code, the size of the document will be 0, the condition in the if-clause, if os.stat(filename).st_size == 0, will be true, so the column names will be added with the .write method.
+As we run the script several times, new data will be appended to the original one without duplicating the column names.
-In order to visualize the desired data in a data frame, we create a csv document with five columns.
-We are going to stock in the new file the name of the coding language, the date, the views, the answers, and the votes from each scraped question.
+Each time the for/in cycle runs, we are going to stock in the new file the name of the coding language, the date, the views, the answers, and the votes from each scraped question.
-We add an if clause that adds the column names when the document starts from scratch
-Hola maychi como e
 Each row is added to the file with the .write method.
 We include this line in the if clause that only prints and adds data between 2017 and 2021 (see 'Limit the iterations').

 ```python
 filename = 'codinglanguages.csv'